apache/arrow/docs/source/developers/continuous_integration/crossbow.rst

    -  Confirm the Travis’ `auto cancellation`_ feature is turned off on branches.
 This should be the default setting.

-3. Clone either ursacomputing/crossbow if you are using that, or the newly created repository next to the arrow repository:
+3. Clone either `ursacomputing_crossbow`_ if you are using that, or the newly created repository next to the arrow repository:

    By default the scripts looks for ``crossbow`` next to arrow repository, but